DMNTRNN/RK4/README.md

 # Explicit implementation of Runge-Kutta method of 4-th order to solving a differential equation of higher order ( 5th order ODE)
+## This is a test case for a mathematical programmer position
 The ODE example used in the test case is as follows
 $$\frac{d^5y}{dx^5}+15\frac{d^4y}{dx^4}+90\frac{d^3y}{dx^3}+270\frac{d^2y}{dx^2}+405\frac{dy}{dx}+243y=0$$
 with the initial conditions